Kingxukai/linux/Documentation/arch/arm64/acpi_object_usage.rst

        All tables starting with a signature of "OEM" are reserved for OEM use.
-Since these are not meant to be of general use but are limited to very specific end users, they are not recommended for use and are not supported by the kernel for arm64.
+Since these are not meant to be of general use but are limited to very specific end users, they are not recommended for use and are not supported by the woke kernel for arm64.

 PCCT   Section 14.1 (signature == "PCCT)